Masmiseim36/nxpSDK/boards/frdmk82f/driver_examples/qspi/polling_transfer/readme.txt

 be executed, such as Write Enable, Erase sector, Program page.
 Example will first erase the sector and programe a page into the flash, at last check if the data in flash is correct.

+Notice: While do program, it is not suggested to make the flash write frequency bigger than the core clock frequency.
+In some tool chain's Debug version, this may cause core do not have enough speed to send data to flash.
+The flash write frequency equals to QSPI working frequency plus data line number.
+For example, if QSPI working in 48MHz, program command uses quad mode, the write frequency is 48MHz * 4 = 192MHz.

 Toolchain supported
 ===================
-- IAR embedded Workbench 7.50.1
+- IAR embedded Workbench  8.40.2
-- Keil MDK 5.17
+- Keil MDK  5.29
-- GCC ARM Embedded 2015-4.9-q3
+- GCC ARM Embedded  8.3.1
-- Kinetis Development Studio IDE 3.0.0
-- Atollic TrueSTUDIO 5.4.0
+- MCUXpresso  11.1.0

 Hardware requirements
 =====================
 - Mini/Micro USB cable
-- FRDM-KL82F board
+- FRDM-K82F board
 - Personal Computer

 Board settings